 What Artisan doesn't do:

-Artisan is a session tool.
+Artisan is, at its core, a session tool.
 When the roast ends, it saves a local file.
-There is no cloud sync, no bean inventory management, no cupping workflow, no way to share a roast profile with another roaster, no analytics dashboards comparing your last twenty roasts, and no way to track what happened to the coffee after the roast.
+On its own it doesn't sync to the cloud, manage bean inventory, run a cupping workflow, share a roast profile with another roaster, chart analytics across your last twenty roasts, or track what happened to the coffee after the roast.
+(Artisan Plus, a paid add-on, covers some of the inventory and scheduling side as a separate subscription.)

 For roasters who are just getting started with data logging, this is fine.
 For roasters who have accumulated years of profiles and want to learn from them systematically, it becomes a friction point.
 Every profile lives on the machine it was recorded on.
 Running comparisons means manually opening multiple files.
 Inventory is a spreadsheet.
 Cupping notes are wherever you wrote them.